milonmaze/privacy-terms-observatory/developer.chrome.com/docs/webstore/program_policies.md

 Repetitive Content: We don't allow any developer, related developer accounts, or their affiliates to submit multiple extensions that provide duplicate experiences or functionality on the Chrome Web Store.
 Extensions should provide value to users through the creation of unique content or services.

-Keyword Spam: We don't allow extensions with misleading, improperly formatted, non-descriptive, irrelevant, excessive, or inappropriate metadata, including but not limited to the extension's description, developer name, title, icon, screenshots, and promotional images.
-Developers must provide a clear and well-written description.
-We also don't allow unattributed or anonymous user testimonials in the product's description.
+Keyword Spam: Keyword Spam is the practice of including irrelevant or excessive keywords in an extensions description in an attempt to manipulate its ranking, resulting in a spammy, negative user experience.
+We don't allow extensions with misleading, improperly formatted, non-descriptive, irrelevant, excessive, or inappropriate metadata, including but not limited to the extension's description, developer name, title, icon, screenshots, and promotional images.
+Developers should focus on providing a clear and well-written description that uses keywords appropriately and in context.

+Some examples of Keyword Spam include:

+Lists of sites/brands/keywords without substantial added value Lists of regional locations
+Unnatural repetition of the same keyword more than 5 times Unattributed or anonymous user testimonials in the product's description.

 User Ratings, Reviews, and Installs: Developers must not attempt to manipulate the placement of any extensions in the Chrome Web Store.
 This includes, but is not limited to, inflating product ratings, reviews, or install counts by illegitimate means, such as fraudulent or incentivized downloads, reviews and ratings.